What are the Medical Applications of Rapid Prototyping?

 - Improved quality – existing medical products, devices, parts, equipment, etc. can be improved in quality with possible objectives being stronger, lighter versions etc.

-- Patient specific models – development of patient specific parts, e.g. prosthetics, dental products, etc.
+- Patient specific models – development of patient specific parts, e.g. prosthetics, dental products, hearing aids, etc.

 - Reduced time to market – is extensively used to reduce the time taken for products to reach the market